stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ## Formal Papers

-Students will submit two formal essays and several smaller writing assignments in response to our readings and class discussions.
+Students will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
 The formal essays focus on core features of academic writing: `argumentation,` `synthesis,` `close reading,` and `analysis`.
 The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

 - **Formatting**: During the fall term papers must be submitted in the [MLA style](/resources/open-handbook/chapter-11-mla); in the winter term we will transition to the [Chicago style](/resources/open-handbook/chapter-11-chi).
 Information on these styles may be found in the [*Open Handbook*](/resources/open-handbook/).